 It makes sense when you look at the dramatic change in LGBT legislation over the last 20 years.
 Until 1997, gay life in Ecuador was tough: it was an extremely conservative country, on par with places like Sri Lanka, India or Indonesia where just being caught in a gay bar could get you in trouble with the police.

-It didn’t stop there, the age of consent for both straight and gay was equalised (to 14 years old), long before most other countries in the world did the same.
-In the UK, for example, it wasn’t equalised until 2003.
+It didn't stop there, the age of consent for both straight and LGBT was equalised (to 14 years old), long before most other countries in the world did the same.
+In the UK, for example, it wasn't equalised until 2003.
+Then in June 2019, Ecuador's highest court made an epic ruling requiring the government to recognise same-sex marriages.

 Hi boys, my name is Mario Mendieta, I'm a 23 years old law student, born, raised in Quito.